Conceiva/MezzmoKodiPlugin/README.txt

+2.1.8.4 3/25/2023

+- Set sort order to Year for moviesets so they will always appear in chronological order.
+They can still be changed by the side blade menu.
+  If there is interest an addon setting could be added to allow setting the preferred sort order for moviesets, searches and collections.
+- Added syncing of Mezzmo studio information to Kodi's studio and studio_link tables in native mode operation.
+This completes adding all Mezzmo video metadata to Kodi's video database.

 2.1.8.3 3/17/2023

-- Fixed Kodi deprecation message when playing trailers.
+- Fixed Kodi 20 deprecation message when movie playing trailers.
 - Fixed not updating TV show studio information in Kodi when the first episode of a TV show series was processed during the Kodi sync process and was missing the production studio information.